wpilibsuite/frc-docs/source/docs/software/commandbased/organizing-command-based.rst

     // TODO

-(Creating one ``StartEndCommand`` instance and putting it in a variable won't work here, since once an instance of a command is added to a command group it is effectively "owned" by that command group and cannot be used in any other context.)
+.. note:: Creating one ``StartEndCommand`` instance and putting it in a variable won't work here, since once an instance of a command is added to a command group it is effectively "owned" by that command group and cannot be used in any other context.

 Subclassing CommandBase
 ^^^^^^^^^^^^^^^^^^^^^^^

-One possible solution to this problem is to create a new subclass of ``CommandBase`` that implements the necessary ``initialize`` and ``end`` routines.
+One possible way to avoid repeating code is creating a new subclass of ``CommandBase`` that implements the necessary ``initialize`` and ``end`` routines.

 .. tabs::